Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 a bona fide sample of Lincoln's handwriting - authentic, true Leave everything exactly as it is.
 We have enough to do as it is without your latest orders!
+Be open to learning new things
+Belair + Glenelta + Blackwood

+do the shoey -
 flat out - super busy and tired btw - by the way lol - laugh out loud